mmontalbo/grim_rust/grim_viewer/README.md

   those when the allowlist changes.

 ## Typical Usage
-- `python tools/grim_viewer.py run` launches the viewer preloaded with the Manny computer baseline (timeline, movement, hotspot markers).
+- `python tools/grim_viewer.py` launches the viewer preloaded with the Manny computer baseline (timeline, movement, hotspot markers).
 The recovered camera projects the overlay directly onto the plate, so the default view now matches the in-game perspective.